simon-newbold/simon-newbold.github.io/index.md

 - Collaboration – working with analysts, scientists, and engineers to make data usable

 ## 🧭 How I Work
-- I ask “why?” a lot — not to be difficult, but to make sure we’re solving the right problem.
+- I ask “why?” a lot; not to be difficult, but to make sure we’re solving the right problem.
 - I prefer early drafts over polished perfection.
 Let’s iterate together.
 - I love a good whiteboard session, even if it’s virtual.
 - I communicate best with visuals, analogies, and real-world examples.
 - I’m structured in my thinking but flexible in my approach.

 ## 🧠 Decision-Making Style
-I lean on data, context, and gut instinct — in that order.
+I lean on data, context, and gut instinct; in that order.
 I’ll usually ask:
 - Is this maintainable long-term?
 - Is it as automated, cost effective, reusable and secure as it can be?
 - Does it align with our goals?